zeppelinos/zos-docs/docs/docs/building.md

 zos push --network <network>
 ```

-> **Note**: bear in mind that the `push` command of the ZeppelinOS CLI also compiles our contracts.
-To avoid this, use the `--skip-compile` flag.

 Finally, let's upgrade the already deployed contract:

 ```sh
 zos upgrade MyContract --network <network>
 ```

-_Voilà_, we have deployed and upgraded an application using ZeppelinOS!
+_Voilà_!
+We have deployed and upgraded an application using ZeppelinOS!
 The address of the upgraded contract is the same as before, but the code has been updated to the new version.

-Next step is to [use the ZeppelinOS standard libraries](using.md) from our application.
+In order to use the ZeppelinOS standard libraries in an upgradeable app, please follow our [next guide](using.md).